 What is this

-Real interest rates — nominal rates minus expected inflation — are the price signal that governs borrowing, saving, and investment across the economy.
-Understanding them requires a clear view of the inflation component.
-That's the problem this site is trying to solve.
+Real interest rates — nominal rates minus expected inflation — are the price of capital.
+They determine what borrowing costs, what saving returns, and how risk is priced across every asset class.
+Understanding them requires a clear view of the inflation component, but inflation itself is downstream of growth, labor, credit, and monetary conditions.
+The site is built to track all of it together.

 Data sources

-All data is pulled from FRED, the Federal Reserve Bank of St. Louis's economic data service.
+Most data is pulled from FRED, the Federal Reserve Bank of St. Louis's economic data service.
+Gold and the Bloomberg Commodity proxy are sourced via yfinance.
 Series used:

 Methodology